LluisHGil/darkmix/README.md

 In folder Code one can found the following files:

--`darkmix.R`: contains the `R` functions used in the library.
+- `darkmix.R`: contains the `R` functions used in the library.
 It must be loaded everytime the library is used.
--`darkmix_steps.R`: execution steps as used in the publication.
+- `darkmix_steps.R`: execution steps as used in the publication.
 Uses the data stored in folder `Data`.
--`kernel_lambda.cpp`: C++ code for the kernel density calculations.
+- `kernel_lambda.cpp`: C++ code for the kernel density calculations.
 Not meant to be used directly by the user.
--`kernel_absolute_residuals.cpp`: C++ code for the residuals kernel density estimation.
+- `kernel_absolute_residuals.cpp`: C++ code for the residuals kernel density estimation.
 Not meant to be used directly by the user.
--`kernel_fourier_residuals.cpp`: fast C++ code for the residuals kernel density estimation.
+- `kernel_fourier_residuals.cpp`: fast C++ code for the residuals kernel density estimation.
 Not meant to be used directly by the user.
 Requires the installation of the [FFTW library](http://www.fftw.org/) (see below).

 In folder Data one can found the following files:

--`datacat.txt`: data set containing the coordinates of 2081 dark matter particles from [Bolshoi](https://www.cosmosim.org/cms/documentation/projects/multidark-bolshoi-project/) simulation (Spanish MultiDark Consolider project).
+- `datacat.txt`: data set containing the coordinates of 2081 dark matter particles from [Bolshoi](https://www.cosmosim.org/cms/documentation/projects/multidark-bolshoi-project/) simulation (Spanish MultiDark Consolider project).
 Used in the `darkmix_steps.R` example code.

 Installation: